-The Board leadership structure is currently comprised of (1) a combined Chairman of the Board of Directors and Chief Executive Officer, (2) a Lead Independent Director, and (3) an independent Chair for each of our three standing Board committees described below.
-From time to time, the Nominating and Governance Committee and the entire Board review the Company's leadership structure, including the positions of Chairman of the Board and Chief Executive Officer, to ensure the interests of the Company and its stockholders are best served.
+The Board leadership structure is currently comprised of (1) a combined role of Chairman of the Board and Chief Executive Officer, (2) a Lead Independent Director, and (3) an independent Chair for each of our three standing Board committees described below.
+Regularly, the Nominating and Governance Committee and the Board review the Company's leadership structure to ensure the interests of the Company and its stockholders are best served.

-The Nominating and Governance Committee has determined that it is in the best interest of the Company for the positions of Chief Executive Officer and Chairman to be held by a single individual, Jeremy J. Male.
-By serving as both our Chairman and Chief Executive Officer, Mr. Male is able to provide strong and consistent leadership, vision and direction as we pursue our business plans.
-Mr. Male has extensive knowledge of all aspects of the Company, its business and risks, its industry and its customers.
+The Nominating and Governance Committee has determined that it is in the best interests of the Company for the position of Chairman to be held by our Chief Executive Officer, Jeremy J. Male.
+By serving as both our Chairman and Chief Executive Officer, Mr. Male is able to provide strong and consistent leadership, vision and direction as we pursue our business strategies.
+Mr. Male has extensive knowledge of all aspects of the Company's business, industry, customers and risks.
 He is intimately involved in the day-to-day operations of the Company and is in the best position to elevate the most critical business issues for consideration by the Board.
-The Board believes having Mr. Male serve in both capacities allows him to more effectively execute the Company's strategic initiatives and business plans and confront its challenges.
-The Board also believes that the combined Chairman and Chief Executive Officer structure provides clearer accountability to our stockholders and customers and allows one person to speak for and lead the Company and the Board.
-In addition, the Board believes that its information flow, meetings, deliberations, and decision-making processes are more focused, efficient, and effective when the Chairman and Chief Executive Officer roles are combined.
+The Board and the Nominating and Governance Committee believe having Mr. Male serve in both capacities allows him to more effectively execute the Company's strategic initiatives and confront its challenges.
+In addition, the Board and the Nominating and Governance Committee believe that the combined Chairman and Chief Executive Officer structure creates more focused, efficient and effective information flow and decision-making processes, which in turn provides clearer accountability to our stockholders and customers by allowing one person to speak for and lead the Company and the Board.
 The combined role is counterbalanced and enhanced by the effective oversight and independence of the Board and the leadership of the Lead Independent Director and independent committee chairs.
-Moreover, the Board believes that the appointment of a strong Lead Independent Director and the use of regular executive sessions of the non-management and independent directors, along with the Board's strong committee system and all directors being independent except for Mr. Male, allow it to maintain effective oversight of management.
+Moreover, the Board believes that the use of regular executive sessions of the non-management and independent directors, along with the Board's strong committee system with independent director members, allow the Board to maintain effective oversight of management.
 In our view, splitting the roles would potentially make our management and governance processes less effective through undesirable duplication of work and possibly lead to a blurring of clear lines of accountability and responsibility.

-The Lead Independent Director is elected by a majority of independent directors to serve for a one-year term at the pleasure of the Board of Directors.
-Our current Lead Independent Director is Joseph H. Wender.
-Mr. Wender is an engaged and active director, who is uniquely positioned to work collaboratively with Mr. Male, while providing strong independent oversight.
+The Lead Independent Director is elected by a majority of independent directors to serve for a one-year term at the pleasure of the Board.
+Our current Lead Independent Director, Joseph H. Wender, is an engaged and active director, who works collaboratively with Mr. Male, while providing strong independent oversight.
 As described in the Company's Corporate Governance Guidelines, the Lead Independent Director has broad responsibility and authority, including but not limited to:

-- presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors: - calling meetings of independent directors; - serving as the principal liaison among the Chairman, any other non-independent directors and the independent directors to facilitate discussion of issues discussed in the executive sessions and to ensure the flow of information: - collaborating with the Chairman on meeting agendas for the Board; - being available, if requested by major stockholders, for consultation and direct communication with stockholders; - retaining outside advisors and consultants who report directly to the Board on Board-wide issues; and - leading the performance assessment of the Chief Executive Officer and, in collaboration with the Nominating and Governance Committee, the Board's self-assessment.
+- presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors; - · calling meetings of independent directors; - serving as the principal liaison among the Chairman, any other non-independent directors and the independent directors to facilitate discussion of issues discussed in the executive sessions and to ensure the flow of information; - collaborating with the Chairman on meeting schedules, agendas and materials for the Board; - being available, if requested, for consultation and direct communication with stockholders and proxy advisory firms; - retaining outside advisors and consultants who report directly to the Board on Board-wide issues; and - leading the performance assessment of the Chief Executive Officer and, in collaboration with the Nominating and Governance Committee, the Board's self-assessment.